baccarnh/jeuFPC/README.md

 ## Goals acheived:

 - Defining functions
-- using loops
+- Using loops
-- using tuples, lists
+- Using tuples, lists
-- provide user's errors
+- Provide user's errors
+- Manage coding errors
+- A good plan of time
+- A respect of deadline and usecese plan